 Factors Impact on Fashion

 Fashion Industry Changed Over Time.
 Certain cultural boundaries, celebrities, trends, and what makes one stand out can all impact a person’s dress choices.
-Students nowadays make it a point to plan out and design their college clothing before the school year begins.
-Most working adults who are not required to wear uniforms prefer to plan their outfits for the entire week ahead of time so that they are not concerned about what they will wear to work each morning.
+Students nowadays make it a point to plan and design their college clothing before the school year begins.
+Most working adults who are not required to wear uniforms prefer to plan their outfits for the entire week ahead so that they are not concerned about what they will wear to work each morning.

 Sustainable fashion is the most popular in today’s fashion world.
 Mass production is no longer acceptable, and consumers are urging others to abandon their devotion to firms that refuse to help save the environment.
 Consumers are becoming more concerned about what they buy, and ethical fashion companies that recycle plastic or unsold garments into new clothing are becoming more popular.
 Fashion has progressed from a necessity to something used for aesthetic purposes.
-Things are bound to turn out well in this new landscape that consumers have created for the fashion industry.
+Things will turn out well in this new landscape consumers have created for the fashion industry.

 Advancement of Textile Production